amartinazzo/amartinazzo.github.io/content/posts/arch-linux.md

 title: "Arch Linux Troubleshooting"
 ---

-This post is a work in progress.
-I will try and register here tweaks I've used in order to solve glitches after a fresh Arch Linux install with the xfce desktop environment.
+I have registered here some tweaks to solve glitches after a fresh Arch Linux install with the xfce desktop environment.
 Things are written in a Q&A fashion in no particular order (that is, in random order :)).

 ### xfce takes forever to start.